Vanderbilt University Logo

 Assistant Professor of English

 I am a literary and cultural historian working at the intersection of hemispheric American studies, slavery studies, and Black studies.
-My current book manuscript examines the convergences of abolitionism and communism that surface in African diasporic culture and politics in the eighteenth- and nineteenth-century Atlantic World.
+My current book project is a study of African diasporic culture and politics in the eighteenth- and nineteenth-century Atlantic World.

-In addition to my book manuscript, I currently am working on article-length projects that investigate the following topics: (1) the use of enslaved children as fences on plantations across the antebellum U.S. South; (2) militant resistance to slavery and capitalism in eighteenth-century Antigua; and (3) the history of the concept of "the Black commune."
-In concert with my research, I teach courses on African American literature, hemispheric American literature before 1900, Marx and Marxism, critical theory, and prison writing.
+In addition to my book project, I currently am working on article-length projects that investigate the following topics: (1) the use of enslaved children as fences on plantations across the antebellum U.S. South; (2) militant resistance to slavery in eighteenth-century Antigua; and (3) the history of the concept of "the Black commune."
+In concert with my research, I teach courses on African American literature, hemispheric American literature before 1900, and prison writing.

 Prior to joining Vanderbilt, I was a Postdoctoral Scholar in the Society of Fellows in the Humanities at the University of Southern California.
 I earned my Ph.D. in English from the University of Pennsylvania in 2021.
-I use he/him pronouns and my first name is pronounced like this: UH-jay.
+My first name is pronounced like this: UH-jay.